FlorianRauls/german-power-grid-dashboard/README.md

-# IBCS-conform German Energy Generation Dashboard
+# IBCS-conform German Energy Generation Dashboard ([Link to Demo](https://german-energy-grid-dashboard-ibcs.onrender.com))
 ## Overview
 This repository is a work in progress to create an International Business Communications Conform (https://www.ibcs.com/de/) conform dashboard giving an overview of German Energy Generation.